BioInforCore-BCI/FinPipelines/README.md

 Fastqc can be used to assess the quality of FASTQ, Sam and Bam files.

 The script will expect that the fastq files are stored in a directory called FASTQ_Raw.
 Inside of this directory should be a directory for each sample containing the sample_R[1,2].fastq.gz files.

-You may need to cat the lanes together.
+OR

+if MODE is set to bam you'll need a directory called Alignment that contains bam files.
+(The script will analyse all these bam files.)

 i.e.